Skip to main content

 }

-Laravel resolves the publisher from the container using the portion of the class name after Facades\.
-Testing remains straightforward:
+When the real-time facade is used, the publisher implementation will be resolved from the service container using the portion of the interface or class name that appears after the Facades prefix.

 use App\Models\Podcast;